zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 The LAMMPS executable (binary) being used was not compiled with a package containing the specified pair style.
-This indicates that the executable needs to be re-built after enabling the correct package in the relevant Makefile or CMake build directory, see :ref:`Section 3.
+This indicates that the executable needs to be re-built after enabling the correct package in the relevant Makefile or CMake build directory, see :doc:`Section 3.
 Build LAMMPS <Build>` for more details.
 One can check if the expected package and pair style is present in the executable by running it with the ``-help`` (or ``-h``) flag on the command line.
 One common oversight, especially for beginner LAMMPS users, is to enable